deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 Execution has returned back to the `void cfgTest()` function.
 Additionally what is nice, is the lack of overhead that CFG put on the program itself.
 The check was very quick because Microsoft opted to use a bitmap instead of indexing an array or some other structure.

 You can also see what functions are protected by the CFG bitmap by using the `dumpbin` tool within the Visual Studio installation directory and the special Visual Studio Command Prompt.
-Use the command `dumpbin /loadconfig APPLICATION.exe` to see this.
+You can use the command `dumpbin /loadconfig APPLICATION.exe` to view this.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG14.png" alt="">